Suicide bombing at southwest Pakistan checkpoint kills 3

 Suicide bombing at southwest Pakistan checkpoint kills 3New

 QUETTA, Pakistan (AP) — Pakistani police say a suicide bomber detonated his explosives near a security checkpoint in restive southwestern Pakistan, killing at least three paramilitary troops and wounding 15 others.
 A senior police officer said the attacker had walked toward the checkpoint Sunday manned by the paramilitary Frontier Corps on Quetta-Mastung Road, some 25 kilometers (15 miles) south of Quetta, the capital of Baluchistan province.
 He said body parts were found at a distance from the security post after the bombing.
 Some of the wounded were in critical condition and the death toll could rise.
-No group immediately claimed responsibility for the attack..
+Banned militant group Tehreek-e-Taliban Pakistan, also known as the Pakistani Taliban, claimed responsibility for the morning attack.